Mobile Numeric Keypad Problem In C++ - C++ Programming Tutorial

 • Approach-2: Breadth-First Search (BFS) Approach

-Breadth First Search (BFS) is a graph traversal strategy that traverses all possible paths layer by layer from the starting node (or bare digit on the keypad) and spreads outwards.
-BFS is used to generate valid sequences of length n, given any digit as a starting position for the Mobile Numeric Keypad Problem.
-Each digit (0-9) is represented as a node in a graph, and the allowed moves between digits constitute the edges.
-The character of BFS is that it should explore sequences in steps (levels).
-With each step, each level is a sequence of one more digit than the previous step.
+Breadth First Search (BFS) stands as a technique for navigating graphs that methodically follows all feasible paths layer by layer starting from the initial node (or lone number on the keypad) and expanding outward.
+This approach is applied to produce valid sequences of a particular length n, regardless of the chosen digit as the initial point for addressing the Mobile Numeric Keypad Problem.
+Every digit (0-9) is depicted as a node within the graph, with the permissible movements between digits forming the edges.
+The hallmark of BFS lies in its systematic progression through sequences in incremental stages (levels), where each level represents a sequence containing one additional digit compared to the preceding level.

 Program:

-Let us take an example to illustrate the Mobile Numeric Keypad problem in C++ using Breadth-First Search (BFS) Approach.
+Let's consider a scenario to demonstrate the Mobile Numeric Keypad dilemma in C++ by implementing the Breadth-First Search (BFS) technique.

 Example